 Our colleague’s concern is eminently practical: what would half a dozen moons circumnavigating the earth do to our ocean tides?
 (Full disclosure: she and I are fellow fishermen, and many of our younger colleagues are ardent surfers.)
 Would all those extra moons cause huge or unpredictable tides, perhaps even the dreaded tsunamis that occasionally bash our coasts and disrupt our marine trade and cruise ships?

-An afternoon at our sophisticated computers alleviated our concerns about this potential hazard.
+An afternoon at our computers alleviated our concerns about this potential hazard.
 Together, we were able to devise several alternative models of multiple satellite orbits (MSOs) that would allay all irrational fears.

 Let a pair of examples suffice.
 With the proper alignment of half a dozen tinfoil-coated moons, apples would fall more gingerly to earth, thus avoiding bruises; and world records would be set in practically every Olympic event.
-(The major exception would be in downhill skiing, a sport that would have to change its emphasis from speed to grace, thus freeing the skier from the fear of disastrous tumbles and careers shortened by repetitive-stress knee and ankle injuries.)
+(The major exception would be in downhill skiing, a sport that would have to change its emphasis from speed to grace, thus freeing the skier from the fear of disastrous tumbles and careers shortened by knee and ankle injuries.)